Theories of Industrial Location

 Silk Industry

 India is the world's 2nd-largest silk producer (after China) and the largest consumer of silk.
-India is unique in producing all four commercial varieties: Mulberry, Tropical Tasar, Oak Tasar, Muga, and Eri.
+India is the only country that commercially produces all four major varieties of natural silk — Mulberry, Tasar (with Tropical and Oak sub-varieties), Muga, and Eri.

 Synthetic & Man-Made Textiles